Frequently asked questions

 Will there be adequate hand washing facilities?

-Although most of our toilet facilities at our larger sites have reopened, there are some sites without toilets.
-Out in the wider forest there are no hand washing facilities so consider bringing your own hand sanitiser.
+Although most of our toilets at our larger sites are open, there are some sites without toilets.
+Out in the wider forest there are no hand washing facilities, so it’s a good idea to bring your own hand sanitiser.

 Will payment be cashless?

 Where possible we are operating cashless payment.
 The best option to avoid having to use car park machines is to buy membership online and print your car park pass before you leave home.
-By buying membership you are also supporting your forest as the money we generate goes back in to looking after the forest and everything in it.
+By buying membership you are also supporting your forest as your money goes back in to looking after the forest and everything in it.